moncef-ajmani/graph-algorithms/README.md

 The constructor of the BellmanFord class takes in the graph and the number of vertices as parameters.

-The start() method is used to relax all edges.
+The start() method is used to relax all edges starting from source parameter as racine node.

 The shortest_path() method is used to find the shortest path between the source vertex and the destination vertex.